Governing Council

 The Government will implement the Barnahaus model with a center on each island.

 PalmThe Minister for Families, Sandra Fernández, announced this Friday plans to implement the Barnahaus model in the Canary Islands to assist minors who are victims of sexual violence.
 The program consists of a centralized care system for minors, with at least one dedicated space on each island.
 It involves modifying the procedure so that only one interview is conducted with the child, creating a less intimidating environment.
 "What we want is a single protocol that coordinates all the agencies involved, so that multiple interviews with the child are avoided and they are in a single location, accessible to all professionals," Fernández explained.
-Typically, a specially trained professional conducts the interview, which is recorded and serves as legal evidence, reducing the need for the child to testify in court.
+Typically, a specially trained professional conducts the interview, which is recorded and serves as legal evidence, thus reducing the need for the child to testify in court.

 Cargando